AmericanRedCross/GeoForce/GeoAngular/app/succubus_gitignore/README.md

 This data needs to be ignored by git, because Succubus runs nightly and will keep adding updates to the tracked area, thus preventing a clean pull on the server to get updates.

-You must run Succucbus or `node Succubus/preprocessing_operations/meta.js` for the Mapfolio GeoAngular web app to work.
+You must run Succucbus. cd into the Succubus directory and run `node preprocessing_operations/meta.js` for the Mapfolio GeoAngular web app to work.
+You can also run `node index.js` to do the entire ETL.